microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/QnA.md

 **A:** Ensure you executed "az login" command before running the powershell script.
 Also there should not be a long delay between execution of both commands.
 You can also check the response of 'az account get-access-token --resource https://dev.azuresynapse.net' command to make sure you have enough previleges to generate authentication tokens.

+**Q:** Template deployment fails with following error "CreateWorkspaceError;RequestDisallowedByPolicy".

+**A:** Ensure that your subscription level access policies allow the resources mentioned in the requrements.